 A needle clipper is a handheld device that looks like a stapler.
 However, instead of stapling papers together, it clips the ends off your sharps and stores them.
 This allows two things.
-First, you can dispose of the rest of the sharp without worrying about someone getting hurt.
+First, you can dispose sharps without worrying about someone getting hurt.
 Second, it will enable you to easily collect 1,500 needles in a small space until you’re ready to dispose of them.

-You’re probably familiar with sharp collectors, though you may not know them as such.
+You’re probably familiar with sharps containers, though you may not know them as such.
 Sharp collectors are boxes specifically designed to store used sharps safely.
-They’re common in doctor’s offices and are usually red, white, or yellow, with signage designating them as hazardous waste containers.
-If you’ve ever gotten a vaccine at a clinic, you probably watched the physician dispose of the needle in a sharp collector.
+They’re common in doctor’s offices and are usually red, white, or yellow, with signage designating them as hazardous waste container disposal.
+If you’ve ever gotten a vaccine at a clinic, you probably watched the physician dispose needles in a sharp collector.

 Where Can You Dispose of Sharps Legally?